Connect with EkkoNet Global Partners

 As the UK’s ten hottest years on record have all occurred since 2002, it’s reasonable to assume that the extreme heat issue is going to become a more frequent occurrence.
 Data centre operators need to prepare for this as part of their risk planning, preparing not only for eventualities such as thermal runaway but also in terms of immediate action plans when a similar even occurs.

 Given that cooling issues still account for almost a third of unplanned data centre outages, it’s increasingly important for operations teams to have access to the data required to effectively manage their thermal performance.
 EkkoSense, with our EkkoSoft Critical software and Critical Things sensor technology is ideally placed to equip organisations with a solution that can monitor, plan and optimise the critical data centre environment.

 This kind of visibility is particularly important before, during and after extreme temperature periods, giving teams precise data and real thermal insight so they can highlight unforeseen issues before they occur, track actual performance in real-time when they do and finally truly assess site performance after an event so site can be improved for next time.
 A simple, ‘we were ok this time’ is not enough.
 Monitoring cooling performance is clearly essential if you’re going to find out exactly how your rooms perform when the weather gets really hot.

-From what we’ve seen over the last couple of weeks there are some clear lessons that organisations can learn.
-We’ve divided them into two key areas: What you can do to prepare your data centre for extreme heat events, and What immediate steps can you take if you’re facing thermal runaway.
+There are some clear lessons that organisations can learn and we’ve divided them into two key tip areas: What you can do to prepare your data centre for extreme heat events, and what immediate steps can you take if you’re facing thermal runaway.

 What can you do to prepare your data centre for extreme heat events?